One Week in China: Top 5 Itineraries & Travel Tips

 • Travel Route: Shanghai - Suzhou - Hangzhou - Huangshan

-• Best Time to visit: April to November
+• Best Time to Visit: April to November

 Shanghai is an excellent starting point for a trip to China, as it blends Chinese and Western cultures, making it easier to adapt.
 If it's your first time in Shanghai and you'd like to explore the natural landscapes and classical gardens that are close to Shanghai, this itinerary is perfect for you.